tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 > `_backward` lambdas to the top level, the problem goes away.
 Then it's very
 > clear that set lookup from topo sort is the slowest bit in the profile.
 After
 > that it's garbage collection from all the transient `Value` objects.
+>

-incidentally, hoisting the lambdas to be normal functions also massively speeds up pypy and it becomes faster than skybison.)
+> Incidentally, hoisting the lambdas to be normal functions *also* massively
+> speeds up PyPy and it becomes faster than Skybison.

-hypothesis for pain points:
+If I had to guess, my hypothesis for the pain points for all of the runtimes
+is:

-* recreating the graph with every forward pass (allocation)
+* recreating the graph with every forward pass, because of excessive allocation of `Value`s and all of their `_backward` functions
-* doing a topological sort with every backward pass (pointer chasing, function calls, allocation)
+* doing a topological sort with every backward pass, because of the pointer chasing, function calls, and `set`/`list` allocation and operations
-* python interpreter stuff
+* normal Python interpreter overhead

-but instead of optimizing blindly in the dark, we should measure.
+But if I have learned anything at all over the years, instead of optimizing blindly in the dark, we should first measure.

 ### checking with a profiler